xcore/sw_avb_dc/doc/system_dc.rst

-Different interfaces interact in different ways, some directly push and pull from the media FIFOs, whereas some for performance reasons require samples to be provided of an XC channel.
+Different interfaces interact in different ways, some directly push and pull from the media FIFOs, whereas some for performance reasons require samples to be provided over an XC channel.

 The following diagram shows one potential layout of the I2S component